Cam-4587/TechTalk/README.md

 [Summernote widget](https://stackoverflow.com/questions/52168446/how-to-use-django-summernote-in-templates) - This stack overflow post helped incorporate summernote as an inline widget so that summernote could be incorporated into my forms.

-[Inline items](https://stackoverflow.com/questions/33748059/add-inline-model-to-django-admin-site) - This stack overflow post helped in adding inline elements to my modesl in the admin panel.
+[Inline items](https://stackoverflow.com/questions/33748059/add-inline-model-to-django-admin-site) - This stack overflow post helped in adding inline elements to my models in the admin panel.

+[MS4-ARTstop](https://github.com/AmyOShea/MS4-ARTstop.git) - This project from Amy O Shea helped me Format my README section.

+[I think therefore I blog](https://github.com/Code-Institute-Solutions/blog/tree/main/01_getting_set_up) - This project from the code institute introduced me to django summernote and django all auth that was incorporated into my project and helped me when it came to creating unit tests for automatic testing.
+This project also helped me when creating my Post, Comment and Profile models.